 It will soon be possible to define different objectives (Failed, moved to step X etc… and to tag a prospect on these conditions as well).

 Finally, the prospect can reach the “Fail”, “Success” or “End” stage. ✅

-“Success” means that the desired objective has been achieved.
+“Success” means that the desired objective had been achieved.
 When the prospect responds, it is considered a success. 😎

 “End” means that the prospect has reached a final branch of the campaign, without defining whether it is a failure or a success.
-Most often it is that it does not meet the criteria to enter the sequence.
+Most often it is that they do not meet the criteria to enter the sequence.
 For example if looking to send messages to prospects with whom you are not connected. 👽